Franz Wagner NBA Preview vs. the Bulls

-Franz Wagner and his Orlando Magic teammates will face the Chicago Bulls on Wednesday at 8:00 PM ET.
+Franz Wagner could make a big impact for the Orlando Magic on Friday at 8:00 PM ET, versus the Chicago Bulls.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.